seth-kitchens/nssgui/README.md

 ## Description

-nssgui (not-so-simple GUI).
-An extension of PySimpleGUI.
+PsgUnsimplified, or PSGU, is an extension of PySimpleGUI adding some advanced features, including groundwork for OOP design.
 Still a work-in-progress.
-Sacrifices simplicity for productivity, by extending PySimpleGUI with advanced features. nssgui does not require an overhaul of PySimpleGUI to use.
+Sacrifices simplicity for productivity, by extending PySimpleGUI with advanced features.
+PSGU does not require an overhaul of PySimpleGUI to use.
 They are able to coexist and maintain simplicity for simple programs.
-Incorporating nssgui windows and event handling, however, will turn a program into a more complex structure. nssgui's complex popups may be used as independent one-liners even, in an otherwise standard PySimpleGUI program.
+Incorporating PSGU windows and event handling, however, will turn a program into a more complex structure.
+PSGU's complex popups may be used as independent one-liners even, in an otherwise standard PySimpleGUI program.

-The core features added by nssgui are:
+The core features added by PSGU are:
 - GuiElement: A base class for creating advanced, nestable elements with data flow (window<->objects<->dicts) made easy
 - Event handling
 - Data flow management